-And my kids seriously love JOLLY TIME Pop Corn!
-My family lived in Sioux City for a number of years, so we are especially fond of JOLLY TIME because it's a great company that makes delicious popcorn.
-Most nights we go with a classic flavor like Blast O Butter, but once in a while, we go all out and make a special popcorn treat.
+And my kids seriously love popcorn!
+Most nights we go with a classic flavor like butter, but once in a while, we go all out and make a special popcorn treat.

-One note – you might be tempted to mix in the M&M's and chocolate chips.
-The warmth from the popcorn mixture will leave you with a chocolaty mess.
+- You might be tempted to mix the M&Ms and chocolate chips in.
+Don’t.
+Mixing them into the mixture will leave you with a chocolaty mess.
 It works much better to just press them into the outside of the popcorn ball.